jcrood/gangway/docs/configuration.md

-# Configuring Gangway
+# Configuring Gangly

-Gangway reads a configuration file on startup.
+Gangly reads a configuration file on startup.
 The path to the configuration file must be set using the `--config` flag.

 The configuration file must be in YAML format, and contain a dictionary (aka. hash or map) of key/value pairs.
 The available options are described below.